junyzhou10/clusterMLD/README.md

 ```

 ## Usage
-Use main function **LongDataCluster(x, Y, id, ...)** to cluster longitudinal data in long format.
-Parallel computing is supported by specifying parallel = TRUE.
+Use main function `LongDataCluster(x, Y, id, ...)` to cluster longitudinal data in long format.
+Parallel computing is supported by specifying `parallel = TRUE`.

-**DendroPlot(Cluster.object)** yields corresponding dendrogram, where Cluster.object is the output from LongDataCluster()
+`DendroPlot(Cluster.object)` yields corresponding dendrogram, where Cluster.object is the output from `LongDataCluster()`

-**MeanPlot(Cluster.object)** yields corresponding mean curves of each detected cluster.
+`MeanPlot(Cluster.object)` yields corresponding mean curves of each detected cluster.

 ## Exploration
 The author created an R shiny app for a better illustration/visualization of the package.
 Please refer to https://github.com/junyzhou10/ClusterLong_ShinyApp for more details.